 First, you could set up automatic transfers from your checking to your savings account, which can help you save for important goals without having to remember each month or paycheck.

-Learning how to manage your money better is all about getting back to basics: Make sure your needs are covered, manage your debts and savings, and avoid overspending.
-You’ll be setting the groundwork for a more secure financial future.
+Learning how to manage your money better is all about getting back to basics.
+Make sure your essential needs are covered, responsibly manage your debts and savings, and avoid overspending where you can.
+By doing so, you’ll be laying the groundwork for a more secure financial future.